-A skilled manual therapy technique developed by Dr. Marc Bonacci, Chiropractic Physician
+A multidisciplinary technique developed by Marc Bonacci, D.C., P.M.M.T.P.

 At Arizona Pain & Posture, I often solve conditions that have troubled the patient for years.
 My approach and technique have a troubleshooting aspect.
 I use a sequence of events that combines orthopedic tests and hard science with intuition.
 The intuitive part is needed to get past failure, false negatives and non-responsive patients — the part I call work.

 It was out of moments when nothing was working that the technique was created.
 In my first few years, on the hard cases I tried everything I had been taught and yet would not get a good response with treatment.
 I consider a “good response” to be noticeably decreasing pain or increasing motion.
 So I began cautiously to try some things I had not been taught — my own ideas gleaned from my education in physical medicine modalities and therapeutic procedures (PMMTP).
 I began to think outside-the-box and saw that the human body was not straightforward and each body and injury was different — and therefore each person required a unique approach.

 Through the years I taught myself how to find the true source of the pain, and how to gently but effectively maneuver the muscles and soft tissue of the body in a way that allows the body to heal and gain strength in that area, which naturally relieves the pain.
 I use manual therapy re-positioning strokes, holds and compartment decompressions.
 I rearrange the spatial orientation of muscles, joints, nerves, discs and fascia.
 Sometimes a very small change can make a very big difference, therefore several small changes can solve the problem completely.